 Toilets and showers are located within your child’s room.
 You can access towels from the ward.
 Please ensure privacy and consideration for others.
 When finished with towels or linen, please place them into the appropriate coloured laundry bag at the end of the hall.

 There is a washing machine and dryer available for long stay and out of town families.
 They are located in the shared Parent lounge beside entrance to B7 Children’s.
 Washing powder is also available.
 Do not use these machines if your child is in isolation, please talk to your nurse.

-Located at the entrance to B7 Children’s this is a parent only area.
+Located before the entrance to B7 is a parent only area.
 This is serviced by Ronald McDonald House volunteers with food available.
 Also located in this space is three parent emergency bedrooms, if you require emergency accommodation please discuss this with your nurse.